 Follow me on Pinterest for more great recipes!

 - 1 cup white wine

 - 2 Tbsp fresh Italian parsley, chopped

-- In the same pan, heat olive oil over medium heat.
-Saute shallots until softened and beginning to color, about 1 1/2 minutes.
+- In the same pan, heat second tablespon of olive oil over medium heat.
+Saute shallots until softened and beginning to color, about 1 minute.
 Add wine and bring to boil.
-Boil until reduced to 1/4 cup, about 3-5 minutes.
+Boil until reduced to 1/2 cup, about 3-5 minutes.
 Whisk in butter and parsley.
-Squeeze in half a lemon.
-Spoon over fish.
+Squeeze in lemon, and stir.